New Agribusiness courses for NCEA levels 2 and 3

 There is currently no senior New Zealand secondary school course that looks to interest and engage academic, tertiary capable students into careers in the agribusiness sector beyond the farm gate.

-St Paul’s Collegiate School, with considerable agribusiness sector support, has for three years, been working to develop and deliver an achievement standards based agribusiness programme to secondary schools in New Zealand that meets the sector’s long term needs to develop highly skilled and motivated young people, required for a sustainable future of the primary sector.
+Agribusiness in Schools, with considerable agribusiness sector support, has for last six years, been working to develop and deliver an achievement standards based agribusiness programme to secondary schools in New Zealand that meets the sector’s long term needs to develop highly skilled and motivated young people, required for a sustainable future of the primary sector.